AlexGoodyear/LiDARtest/README.md

 # 3D printed support/mount

 I designed a support mount (LiDARmount.stl) that is Meccano compatible and visible in the main photo above.
+It requires 4 * M2.5 x 12mm bolts to secure the LiDAR module to the support.

 # Links